1. Introduction

 3.2 Family and friends

-Some carers may be able to ask friends or family to care for the adult they are looking after while they go on a short break or holiday.
+Some carers may be able to ask friends or family to care for the adult while they take a short break or holiday.
 The adult could go to stay at the other person’s house or family and friends could stay with them or visit them regularly.

 3.3 Support from organisations

-The Carers Information and Support Service (CISS) can provide information about a range of local services and organisations to support adults and carers living in the community, where carers are planning breaks of any type.
+The Carers Information and Support Service (CISS) can provide information about local services and organisations to support adults and carers living in the community, where carers are planning breaks of any type.

 Organisations can provide services for either the carer or the adult, or provide information to help them decide what alternative care services to use.

-The local authority can arrange ‘respite care’ for the adult so that the carer can have a break.
+The local authority can arrange short breaks or ‘respite care’ (also known as replacement care) for the adult so that the carer can have time away from caring.
+Such breaks can help carers stay well and feel better able to cope with caring

-In order to receive respite care, the local authority needs to conduct assessments on both the adult and the carer, to ensure they are eligible for support (see Carer’s Assessment and Self-Assessment chapter).
+To receive a short break / respite care, the local authority needs to carry out assessments on both the adult and the carer, to ensure they are eligible for support (see Carer’s Assessment and Self-Assessment chapter).

-Most carers can request a carer’s assessment from the local authority where the adult is ordinarily resident (see Ordinary Residence chapter).
-A carer’s assessment should consider:
+Carers can request a carer’s assessment from the local authority where the adult is ordinarily resident (see Ordinary Residence chapter).

-• how it affects their work and personal life, including wellbeing;
+• work and personal life, including their wellbeing;

-• their work, study, training and leisure commitments and goals;
+• work, study, training and leisure commitments and goals;

-If the local authority assesses that the carer is in need of support, this may be provided directly to the carer, to the adult or a combination of both.
+If the local authority assesses that the carer is in need of support, this may be provided directly to the carer, to the adult they are caring for, or a combination of both.

 • day care – where the adult attends a service or participates in activities away from home, enabling the carer to have a break;